ofabel/mp-flipper/README.md

 # MicroPython Flipper Zero

-This repository aims to add [Python](https://www.python.org) support to the famous [Flipper Zero](https://flipperzero.one/) gadget.
+This branch contains the research of adding [Python](https://www.python.org) support to the famous [Flipper Zero](https://flipperzero.one/) gadget.
-The content of this repository is just work in progress at the moment.
+~~The content of this repository is just work in progress at the moment.
-But the first working examples already look promising.
+But the first working examples already look promising.~~ The research phase was successful and the development has moved to a [fork of the original firmware](https://github.com/ofabel/flipperzero-firmware).
+The [lib](https://github.com/ofabel/mp-flipper/tree/lib) branch of this repository contains just the MicroPython library.

-Feel free to share your thoughts and ideas in this [issue](https://github.com/flipperdevices/flipperzero-firmware/issues/3559).
+Check the progress in this [issue](https://github.com/flipperdevices/flipperzero-firmware/issues/3559) and feel free to share your thoughts and ideas.

 ## Requirements